ClaudiuChelcea/ClaudiuChelcea/README.md

 ### &nbsp;&nbsp;Business & entrepreneurship

-&nbsp;&nbsp;Besides software & game development, I like to explore the business industry, self-developing myself through reading, taking courses about management, leadership, negotiation, and others.
+&nbsp;&nbsp;Besides software & game development, I like to explore the business industry, self-developing myself &nbsp;&nbsp;through reading, taking courses about management, leadership, negotiation, and others.
-<br><br>&nbsp;&nbsp;Also, I'm getting practical experience by attending seminaries, workshops, conferences, trainings and by being part of a student NGO focused on the business domain, currently being the president of this NGO.
+<br><br>&nbsp;&nbsp;Also, I'm getting practical experience by attending seminaries, workshops, conferences, trainings and by being part of a student NGO focused on the &nbsp;&nbsp;business domain, currently being the president of this NGO.

 <br>